Facilitating Powerful Girl Experiences Begins with Adult Training.

 Co-Leader 104: Get Outside From the backyard to the backcountry, Girl Scouts has a long, storied, and successful history of getting girls outdoors.
 It is connecting with nature in a girl-led setting is a big benefit of belonging to Girl Scouts.

-COVID Guidelines: Click here for current guidelines.
+Click here for current guidelines.

 Additional Adult Leadership Training